 Kathryn Ratcliffe of Tilba Tilba and her daughter Stella are raising awareness and funds towards a cure for motor neurone disease.
-MND has affected at least five generations in this family including Kathryn's brother, Matt, an active Narooma community member in 2015.
+MND has affected at least five generations in this family including Kathryn's brother, Matt, an active Narooma community member, who succumbed to the disease in 2015.

 “MND is particularly cruel terminal disease with as yet little treatment and no cure,” Kathryn said.

 Kathryn and Stella will participate in the Run Melbourne for Fight MND on Sunday, July 30.
 Fight MND is an organisation founded by retired doctor Ian Davis and AFL legend Neale Daniher, both of whom have the disease, with the prime mission to cure MND by raising awareness and finding effective treatments.

 Kathryn is taking on the 10km event as one of Fight MND's principal runners.
 Her goal is not only to raise $5000 but also to ensure the message about MND gets out and to encourage others to participate!

 Eight-year-old Stella is also working hard for the cause.
 "I would like to raise as much as I can because my uncle died from MND and it's very sad.
 My grandpa died from it too and I never got to meet him.
 My mum is doing the run for Fight MND and I am doing the walk.
 Please help, every little bit counts!"